alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 When we reuse a use case of a given class by inheriting from it, we also bring all the implicit code from the ancestors, even the code from the use cases we don’t use.
 In JavaScript that means more code to bundle.
 This extra code is also more difficult to optimize and reduce the size by for instance reducing the number of characters of method names or class properties.

 Due to tight coupling, changes to the base class could potentially break any of the descendant classes.
-The probability of a breaking changes increases when you extend a class implemented by a third-party author.
+The probability of breaking changes increases when you extend a class implemented by a third-party author.
 That’s **the reason you should never extend a class that extends React.Component; your component extends React.Component and inheritance should stop there.**

 ## Recap